 The main source of insurance law in Germany is the Insurance Contract Act (VVG).
 It sets out the general rules for insurance contracts as well as the statutory provisions for specific insurance branches.
-The VVG applies to all types of insurance contracts, except for reinsurance and maritime insurance contracts (Section 209 VVG).
-It came into force in 1908 and remained largely unchanged until a major reform in 2008.
-The objective of the reform was to modernise German insurance law and improve the position of the insured person.
+The VVG applies to all types of insurance contracts, except for reinsurance and maritime insurance contracts.8 It came into force in 1908 and remained largely unchanged until a major reform in 2008.9 The objective of the reform was to modernise German insurance law and improve the position of the insured person.10

 Important changes included:

-- the introduction of a right to revoke the insurance contract by the policyholder within 14 days of the conclusion of the contract (Section 8 VVG);
+- the introduction of a right to revoke the insurance contract by the policyholder within 14 days of the conclusion of the contract;11

-- the introduction of certain advisory, documentation and information duties of the insurer (Section 6 et seq.
-VVG);
+- the introduction of certain advisory, documentation and information duties of the insurer;12

 - the abolition of insurance-specific limitation periods, rendering applicable the general limitation period of three years pursuant to Section 195 of the German Civil Code (BGB); and

-- the introduction of a new place of jurisdiction at the place of the policyholder's residence (Section 215(1) VVG).
+- the introduction of a new place of jurisdiction at the place of the policyholder's residence.14

-The overarching purpose of the reform was to provide greater protection to the insured person by setting out restrictions to the freedom of contract.
-The restrictions shall, however, not apply to large risks and open policies.
-Large risks are risks of: (1) certain transportation and liability insurances (such as insurances for railway vehicles, aircraft or the transportation of large goods); (2) certain credit and suretyship insurances; and (3) certain property, liability and other indemnity insurances where the policyholder exceeds a balance sheet total of €6.2 million, a net turnover of €12.8 million or an average of 250 employees per fiscal year.
-These insurances are typically taken out by big companies that are not in need of protection by the VVG.
-All other risks are deemed 'mass risks', to which the restrictions to the freedom of contract apply without limitation.
+The overarching purpose of the reform was to provide greater protection to the insured person by setting out restrictions on the freedom of contract.
+However, these restrictions shall not apply to large risks and open policies.15 Large risks insurance includes: (1) some transportation and liability insurance (such as insurance for railway vehicles, aircraft or the transportation of large goods); (2) some credit and suretyship insurance; and (3) some property, liability and other indemnity insurance where the policyholder has a balance sheet total in excess of €6.2 million, a net turnover of €12.8 million or an average of 250 employees per fiscal year.16 These insurance policies are typically taken out by big companies that do not need protection by the VVG.
+All other risks are deemed 'mass risks', to which the freedom of contract restrictions apply without limitation.

-Another source of German insurance law is the German Civil Code (BGB), which is applicable insofar as no specific provisions of the VVG apply.
+The BGB is another source of German insurance law and is applicable insofar as no specific provisions of the VVG apply.
 The area of most relevance for insurance contracts is its section on the use of standard business terms.
 Almost all insurance contracts contain standard business terms of the insurer, especially insurance contracts concluded with a consumer.
-Section 305 et seq.
-BGB set out the rules for the incorporation of standard business terms into the contract, the assessment of their effectiveness and the interpretation of their content.
+Section 305 et seq. of the BGB set out the rules for the incorporation of standard business terms into the contract, the assessment of their effectiveness and the interpretation of their content.
 These rules apply regardless of whether the other party is a consumer or not.
 However, stricter requirements apply where a consumer is concerned.

 Other provisions applicable to insurance law are the rules on the statute of limitations.
-As the special limitation periods for insurance claims were abrogated with the VVG reform in 2008, the general rules in Section 195 et seq.
-BGB apply.
-The limitation period is three years, commencing at the end of the year in which the claim arose and the insured party obtained knowledge of the circumstances giving rise to the claim (or would have obtained this knowledge if it had not shown gross negligence).
-An exception applies if the limitation period is suspended.
-For insurance contracts, Section 15 VVG provides an insurance-specific suspension rule.
+As the special limitation periods for insurance claims were abrogated with the VVG reform in 2008, the general rules in Section 195 et seq. of the BGB apply.
+The limitation period is three years,17 commencing at the end of the year in which the claim arose and the insured party obtained knowledge of the circumstances giving rise to the claim (or would have obtained this knowledge if it had not shown gross negligence).18 An exception applies if the limitation period is suspended.
+For insurance contracts, Section 15 of the VVG provides an insurance-specific suspension rule.
 Where a claim arising from an insurance contract has been registered with the insurer, the limitation period shall be suspended until such time as the applicant has received the insurer's decision in writing.
-All other rules for suspension are set out in Section 203 et seq.
-BGB.
+All other rules for suspension are set out in Section 203 et seq. of the BGB.

 German Code of Civil Procedure